rycee/home-manager/README.md

 }
 ```

+Note that the `nixpkgs` input to the `home-manager` flake is overridden with
-Note, the Home Manager library is exported by the flake under
+the flake's `nixpkgs` input.
+The Home Manager library is exported by the flake
-`lib.hm`.
+under `lib.hm`.

 When using flakes, switch to new configurations as you do for the
 whole system (e. g. `nixos-rebuild switch --flake <path>`) instead of